 I served as a board member for the Washington Association of Naturopathic Physicians and as clinic director of Mosaic Natural Health in Seattle.

 I have done medical volunteer work in Peru and Kenya

 I moved to Austin in late 2011 to work as the Education Coordinator for the American Botanical Council.
 Following that appointment I served as adjunct faculty at AOMA School of Integrative Medicine from 2012 to 2016, where I also completed my Chinese Herbal Medicine certification.
-From 2012 - 2023 I also served as a naturopathic health consultant at Peoples Rx and and have a private naturopathic and acupuncture practice at Si Shou Acupuncture Wellness in south Austin.
+From 2012 - 2023 I also served as a naturopathic health consultant at Peoples Rx.
+I currently have a private naturopathic and acupuncture practice at Si Shou Acupuncture Wellness in south Austin.
 I have served as a board member for the Texas Association of Naturopathic Doctors since 2014.

 As a faculty member I have taught courses such as:

 Botanical Medicine, Minor Surgery, Lab Diagnosis, Pathophysiology, Medical Terminology, Women's Health, Herb Drug Interaction and have been a guest lecturer in biochemistry and pharmacognosy.
 I have been keynote speaker at conferences and workshops on topics such as Permaculture, Women's Health and Environmental Medicine.

 Naturopathic doctors are not yet licensed in the state of Texas, so I now offer my knowledge and expertise as a health “coach”, “consultant” or “detective”.

 I blend Eastern, Western, traditional, and contemporary healing philosophies into a truly individualized approach for each client.
 I collaborate heavily with other practitioners (both conventional and alternative) in an effort to assure that my clients have the best tools for healing.